 Safety and security

-There are high levels of criminal activity in Panama.
+There are high levels of criminal activity.

 High-crime areas in Panama City include Calidonia, San Miguelito, Rio Bajo, El Chorillo, Ancon, Curundu, Veracruz Beach, Parque Soberania, Tocumen, Panama Viejo, Casco Viejo and shopping areas on Avenida Central.
 Travellers have been targeted by armed criminals, especially at Madden Dam, a tourist site north east of Panama City in the Chagre National Park.

-Incidents of 'express kidnappings', where victims are forced to withdraw funds from an automatic teller machine (ATM) to secure their release, have occurred.
+'Express kidnappings', where victims are forced to withdraw funds from an automatic teller machine (ATM) to secure their release, have occurred.
 Credit card and ATM fraud occurs.

 You could also encounter house break-in and robbery scams.
 Criminals gain the trust of victims then organise house robberies with associates.

 Colombian guerrilla groups and drug traffickers are active in Darien Gap in southern Panama, near the border with Colombia.
 There have been numerous reports of kidnappings and murders (including of foreigners), armed robberies, injuries from recently-planted landmines, disappearances and other violent crimes in this area.
 The dangerous zone begins at the end of the Pan American highway (at Yaviza, about 230km southeast of Panama City) and extends to the Colombian border.
 This area includes the Darien National Park and privately owned nature reserves and tourist resorts.

 Exercise a high degree of caution throughout Panama.

 - Pay close attention to your personal security at all times.
 Be particularly careful after dark and avoid being on the streets alone, including in Panama City.

 - Carry only what you need.
 Leave other valuables in a secure location